seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 To none but thee; no more, but when to thee.
 If thou dost play with him at any game,
 Thou art sure to lose; and, of that natural luck,
-He beats thee ’gainst the odds: thy lustre thickens,
+He beats thee 'gainst the odds: thy lustre thickens,
 When he shines by: I say again, thy spirit
 Is all afraid to govern thee near him;
-But, he away, ’tis noble.
+But, he away, 'tis noble.

 **MARK ANTONY**
 Get thee gone: